 Areca Palms will thrive in a humid spot, so introducing a pebble tray whilst the heaters are operating will ensure adequate moisture around its foliage.
 You can even hose the foliage once a month to hydrate and wash away excess dust from its leaves.
 An under-humid location will cause the leaf-tips to dry and brown over which is typically more common in the height of winter.

-Feed twice a month during the growing period, and monthly for the rest of the year using a houseplant labelled fertiliser.
+Feed every four waters during the growing period and every six in the autumn and winter using a 'Houseplant' or 'Palm' labelled fertiliser.
 Never apply a 'ready to use’ product into the soil without a pre-water first, as it may burn the roots and lead to yellowed leaves.

 Root rot is a common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.